ibm-cloud-docs/openpages/service-endpoints.md

 ## Setting up allowed IP addresses
 {: #add-service-ip}

+To set allowed IP addresses, do the following steps:

 1. Go to the UI where you manage your {{site.data.keyword.openpages_short}} instance.
 For more information, see [Managing your {{site.data.keyword.openpages_short}} instance](/docs/openpages?topic=openpages-manage_op_instance).
 2. Click the **Settings** tab.
 3. In the **IP Allowlisting** table, click **New**.